peterMaa/map-northarrow-ios/README.md

 ### Configure the `UIImageView`
 1. Add a `UIImageView` to your user interface.
 Make sure it does not become a child of your `AGSMapView` (although it can overlap it).
 2. Ensure this `UIImageView` is referenced from your code.
-3. Set the `mapViewForNorthArrow` property on the North Arrow `UIImageView` to the `AGSMapView` it represents.
+3. Set the `mapViewForNorthArrow` property on the `UIImageView` to the `AGSMapView` it represents.
-4. Set the Image on the North Arrow `UIImageView` (sample provided in this repo).
+4. Set the Image on the `UIImageView` (sample provided in this repo).
 5. The following properties should be set (although they will automatically be set at runtime):
   * Set View Mode to `Aspect Fit`
   * Uncheck `User Interaction Enabled`